tobyhodges/2021-05-03-ttt-online-BST/index.md

 {% if online == "online" %}

 This is an online event.
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
-The link to use for this event is <{{ loc.address }}>.
+The link to use for this event is {{ loc.address | default: "coming soon"}}.

 {% else %}
 {% assign inperson = "true" %}